 4- Ignoring DCD follow up requirements

-• Set a reminder for inspections dates and certificates renewal
+- Set a reminder for inspection dates and certificate renewal

 conclusion